-This course is a continuation of PHY 141, a calculus-based course designed to give students a general knowledge of electricity and magnetism, electromagnetic waves, DC and AC circuit analysis, optics and modern physics.
+This course is a continuation of PHY 141, a calculus-based course designed to give students a general knowledge of thermodynamics, electricity, magnetism and electromagnetic waves.
 Lecture Hours: 39.
-Laboratory Hours: 26.
-Prerequisite(s): PHY 141 and MTH 201 with grades of "C" or better or permission of department head.
+Laboratory Hours: 26.Prerequisite(s): PHY 141 and MTH 201 with grades of "C" or better or permission of department head.
 Laboratory Fee: \$30.
 Usually offered in the spring.